omermumtaz05/RISC-V-multicycle-FPGA/datapath/instruction_sequences/README.md

 Instruction encoding was done with the help of https://luplab.gitlab.io/rvcodecjs/

 If you would like to input your own instruction sequence for testing:
-1. Go to the website https://luplab.gitlab.io/rvcodecjs
+1. Go to the website https://luplab.gitlab.io/rvcodecjs.
-2. Enter desired instruction
+2. Enter desired instruction.
-3. Copy hex or binary machine code
+3. Copy hex or binary machine code.
-4. In a new memory module, ```memory_instr_seq*.v```, copy and paste the standard memory module and write the instruction machine code in the ```initial begin ... end``` block
+4. In a new memory module, ```memory_instr_seq*.v```, copy and paste the standard memory module and write the instruction machine code in the ```initial begin ... end``` block.
- - Use little endian byte order and only use addresses `0` - `127`
+ - Use little endian byte order and only use addresses `0` - `127`.
  - For example, encoding hex 0x00528333 into the first four addresses would look like:
      ``` verilog
      initial begin